WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### I'd like to experience CoinJoin but I'm not comfortable with using real Bitcoin.
+### I'd like to experience CoinJoin but I'm not comfortable using real Bitcoin.
 What can I do?

 You can try to make a CoinJoin via Wasabi by using tBTC (testnet BTC).
 Just download Wasabi and and get free tBTC from faucets like: